TSoli/dotfiles/README.md

 # Configuration Files \(dotfiles\)

-This repo stores some useful configuration files \(commonly referred to as dotfiles\).
+This repo stores some of my useful configuration files \(commonly referred to as dotfiles\) for a Linux machine.

 # Migrating to a new system